AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module3/ex3.md

 The Call Center doesn't necessarily know what kind of identifier is used in the Loyalty System and the Loyalty System doesn't necessarily know what kind of identifier is used by online applications.
 Each individual system can use the information that they have and understand to get the information they need, when they need it.

-## 3.4 - Real-time Customer Profile API, Schema: Profile and ExperienceEvent
+#### Exercise 3.3.4 - Real-time Customer Profile API, Schema: Profile and ExperienceEvent

 After having queried Platform's API's successfully for Profile data, let's now do the same with ExperienceEvent data.